 - The establishment of a Regional First Home Buyer Scheme and a Help to Buy Program. - The development of a new National Housing and Homelessness Plan with benchmarks and targets.
 Annual progress reports should be tabled in Parliament, and the Plan must complement the next intergovernmental National Housing and Homelessness Agreement (NHHA).
-As recommended by the Productivity Commission, the focus of the NHHA must be on increasing homelessness services and improving the targeting of housing assistance and affordability of the private rental market. - The announcement of a National Housing Accord with an additional \$350 million to deliver 10,000 affordable homes over five years from 2024.
+As recommended by the Productivity Commission, the focus of the NHHA must be on increasing homelessness services and improving the targeting of housing assistance and the affordability of the private rental market. - The announcement of a National Housing Accord with an additional \$350 million to deliver 10,000 affordable homes over five years from 2024.
 We support incentives for institutional investors and superannuation funds to invest in social and affordable housing by covering the gap between market rent and subsidised rents.
-We support state and territory government funding of up to 10,000 new homes, bringing the total to 20,000 homes.
+We support state and territory government funding of up to 10.000 new homes, bringing the total to 20,000 homes.
 We welcome the expansion of the Affordable Housing Bond Aggregator by expanding the liability cap (by \$2BN) and offering incentives to deliver new affordable build-to-rent projects.
-We also support the increase to the depreciation rate from 2.5 to 4 per cent per year for eligible new build-to-rent projects. - Local governments delivering planning reforms and freeing up landholdings.
+We also support the increase to the depreciation rate from 2.5 to 4 per cent per year for eligible new build-to-rent projects and the reduction in the final withholding tax rate on eligible fund payments from managed investment trusts from 30 per cent to 15 per cent. - Local governments delivering planning reforms and freeing up landholdings.
 It is essential that state and territory governments expedite zoning, planning and land release for social and affordable housing.
 We look forward to the reforms proposed by the Planning Ministers' proposal for National Cabinet to increase housing supply and affordability, in partnership with the Australian Local Government Association.
-We also hope that the Treasurer's
+We also hope that the Treasurer's Investment Roundtable will explore further areas of work to promote investment in housing.

-- Investment Roundtable will explore further areas of work to promote investment in housing. - The commitment of state and territory Housing Ministers to develop a proposal for National Cabinet in the second half of 2023 outlining reforms to strengthen renters' rights across the country.
-We hope any national minimum standards for renters include a wellbeing clause to better manage tenancy issues. - 2023-24 Budget measures including tax incentives to support build-to-rent developments to reduce barriers to new supply in the private rental market, and broadening the eligibility criteria for the Home Guarantee Scheme to help more people buy a home sooner.
+- The commitment of state and territory Housing Ministers to develop a proposal for National Cabinet in the second half of 2023 outlining reforms to strengthen renters' rights across the country.
+We hope any national minimum standards for renters include a wellbeing clause to better manage tenancy issues. - 2023-24 Budget measures including tax incentives to support build-to-rent developments to reduce barriers to new supply in the private rental market, and broadening the eligibility criteria for the Home Guarantee Scheme to help more people buy a home sooner. - The Household Energy Upgrades Fund announced in the 2023-2024 Budget.

-- rapid action to address the shortage of social and affordable housing - a review of Commonwealth Rent Assistance and 25 per cent increase to its funding base - implementation of the National Low Income Energy Productivity Program - more private market incentives such as a suitable replacement for the National Rental Affordability Scheme - national minimum standards for renters and landlords - a reduction in the capital gains tax discount from 50 per cent to 37.5 per cent - a review of the NHHA, as recommended by the Productivity Commission, to ensure it complements the new National Housing and Homelessness Plan, and - the waiving of outstanding housing-related debts held by states and territories to the Australian Government (just over \$700 million at June 2023).
+- rapid action to address the shortage of social and affordable housing - a review of Commonwealth Rent Assistance and 25 per cent increase to its funding base - funding and policies that improve energy efficiency in low-income households in the transition towards net zero emissions - more private market incentives such as a suitable replacement for the National Rental Affordability Scheme - implementation of the national minimum standards for renters (A better deal for renters) - a reduction in the capital gains tax discount from 50 per cent to 37.5 per cent - a review of the NHHA, as recommended by the Productivity Commission, to ensure it complements the new National Housing and Homelessness Plan, and - the waiving of outstanding housing-related debts held by states and territories to the Australian Government (just over \$700 million at June 2023).